marklogic-community/marklogic-healthcare-starter-kit/README.md

 Data Hub Central (DHC) can be used to modify entities, run ingest and curation steps, explore content, and monitor jobs.
 Please note that when making changes using DHC, they are not propagated to the local project directory.
 You can run `./gradlew hubPullChanges` to download the changes made in DHC and write them to your local project directory.

-> `./gradlew hubPullChanges` will overwrite any local changes you have made that were not pushed to the database using `./gradlew hubDeployUserArtifacts`
+> `./gradlew hubPullChanges` will overwrite any local changes you have made to Data Hub artifacts that were not pushed to the database using `./gradlew hubDeployUserArtifacts`.
+Code modules and configuration will not be overwritten.

 ### Deployment best practices and caveats